Eun-Min/OpenKCsauce/README.md

 ## HISTORY

-Textcube is based on online publishing platform 'Tattertools,' started by JH in 2004, developed by TNC in 2005 and GPLized in 2006.
-Tatter Network Foundation (TNF) developed Tattertools with TNC from Apr.
-2006.
-Needlworks/TNF was dedicated to Tattertools' development from Nov.
-2006, and started developing 'Project S2' as its successor.
-'Textcube' was named by YJ Park, and made its debut in Aug.
-2007.
+CHOP is based on various RPG game in command of window.
+'CHOP' was named by our team members, and made its debut in Dec.
+2016.

 ## REQUIREMENTS (CURRENT VERSION)